 What is Aerial Mapping?

-Vertical aerial photography (sometimes called "satellite views", "aerial surveys", "orthophotos" or "orthomosaics") are photos taken straight-down (nadir) from either an aircraft or satellite.
-They are different than oblique aerial photography (sometimes called "bird's eye views"), which are photographs also taken from an aircraft, but at an angle.
-Vertical aerial photographs are generally not as aesthetically-pleasing as oblique aerial photographs, but are used as workable data, such as for aerial photo maps or to produce digital elevation models (DEMs).
+Vertical aerial photography (sometimes called “satellite views”, “aerial surveys”, “orthophotos” or “orthomosaics”) are photos taken straight-down (nadir) from either an aircraft or satellite.
+They are different than oblique aerial photography (sometimes called “bird’s eye views”), which are photographs also taken from an aircraft, but taken at an angle.
+Vertical aerial photographs are generally not as aesthetically-pleasing as oblique aerial photographs, but have practical applications, such as for aerial photo maps or to produce digital elevation models (DEMs).

 Every Photo Mission is Custom

-Our goal with every photo mission is to understand each client's individual needs and capture the best imagery possible at a competitive price.
+Our goal with every photo mission is to understand each client’s individual needs and capture the best imagery possible at a competitive price.
+Choosing the correct aerial platform and equipment for data collection allows us to gather large amounts of up-to-date data efficiently, minimizing costs for our clients without sacrificing on quality.
 No two photo missions are alike.
-We choose the best aerial platform and equipment for each project to minimize costs for our clients without sacrificing on quality.
-This flexibility and years of experience allow us to safely and legally photograph projects within restricted airspaces and hard-to-reach locations.
+This flexibility and years of experience allow us to safely and legally photograph all types of projects, even those within restricted airspaces or hard-to-reach locations.

 How does it work?